 - 1 tablespoon Chia seeds, more as garnish

 - 1-2 tablespoons unsalted nuts like walnut, almonds, macadamia nuts, etc.

 - 2 tablespoons dried or fresh fruit (For the one you see in the picture I used mulberries and pomegranate)

-- Place almond milk in a small saucepan and let it come to a boil.
+- Place almond milk, oats, chia seeds, and nuts in a small saucepan and let it come to a boil.

 - Stir in the oats.
 Cook about 5 minutes over medium heat, stirring occasionally.

 - Place it in a bowl and garnish it with more nuts, dried fruits and chia seeds, if prefered.